-Many members of the military return home to wonder what their next step in life will be.
-When they are honorably discharged from the military, what will they do to earn an income and continue to support their family?
+Many veterans return to civilian life and wonder what their next step in life will be.
+What will they do to earn an income and continue to support their families?
 To many veterans, this is a very real and worrisome thought.
-However, the good news is that many military veterans who have completed their service are discovering a new career in trucking is something they can become very passionate about.
+However, many military veterans are discovering a new career in trucking is something they can become very passionate about.

 Why the Trucking Industry:

-After retiring from the military, many veterans will have experience driving heavy military machinery which can translate beautifully onto the open road when they become a truck driver.
-In fact, all 50 states and the Washington DC have even passed a law where the Military Skills Test Waiver can be used.
-The Military Skills Test Waiver allows a soldier who has at least two (2) years of experience driving heavy military equipment who has done so within the last year (12 months) to be exempt from the road test portion of their education.
+After retiring from the military, many veterans will have experience driving heavy military machinery.
+This can translate beautifully onto the open road when they become a truck driver.
+In fact, all 50 states and Washington DC have passed the Military Skills Test Waiver.
+The Military Skills Test Waiver allows a soldier who has at least two (2) years of experience driving heavy military equipment who has done so within the last year (12 months) to be exempt from the road test portion of their CDL education.
 This makes the transition into a new career even faster for veterans coming home and looking for a job transition.
 Veterans are also able to use their GI Bill® to help pay for some or all of their CDL training at CDS Tractor Trailer Training.

 Using Your Military Skills: